 SDA will compute Chi Square for you.
 Follow the same procedure you used to get the crosstabulation between v2150 (sex) and v2105d (drinking).
 Remember to get the column percents.
-Click on OUTPUT OPTIONS and then check the box for SUMMARY STATISTICS.
+Check the box for SUMMARY STATISTICS under TABLE OPTIONS.
 Finally, click on RUN THE TABLE.

 In the SUMMARY STATISTICS part of the output, you’ll see two Chi Squares – Chisq-P and Chisq-LR.
 We want to use the first one listed – Chisq-P. This is usually referred to as the Pearson Chi Square.
 The number in parentheses which in this case is 1 is the degrees of freedom.

 The value of the Pearson Chi Square is 7.99.
 Your instructor may or may not want to go into the computation of the Chi Square value but we’re not going to cover it in this exercise.